Oleg52/ModToolDocs/docs/prop-swap/models/overview.md

 You can add prop packs in the tool memory and make one of them active, this will auto restore pack when you open the tool, also it's faster to switch between multiple packs that you often use by pressing Restore selected button

+'Make active' makes selected prop pack active, and it will be auto restored if 'Restore active on tool startup' checkbox is active, but it does not restore pack instantly.<br>
+If you want to restore in-memory saved pack, press 'Restore selected' button.